openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 ## KVStore

 Provides methods to manage data in a KV store, for example, adding or deleting data and subscribing to data changes or completion of data synchronization.
-Before calling any method in **KVStore**, you must use **getKVStore** to create a **KVStore** object.
+Before calling any method in **KVStore**, you must use **getKVStore** to obtain a **KVStore** object.

 ### put

 put(key: string, value: Uint8Array | string | number | boolean, callback: AsyncCallback&lt;void&gt;): void

-Adds a KV pair of the specified type to the KV store.
+Adds a KV pair of the specified type to this KV store.
 This method uses an asynchronous callback to return the result.

 -   Parameters